On sequences of sectorial forms converging `from above': Examples

 let $a_k$ be the restriction of $a$ to $\dom(a_k):=\Cci(\Omega_k)$, and let $A$ and $A_k$ ($k\in\N$) be the self-adjoint linear relation associated with $a$ and $a_k$ ($k\in\N$), respectively.
 This means that the operator $A$ is the negative Dirichlet Laplacian in $L_2(\Omega)$, whereas for $k\in\N$, $A_k$ is the negative Dirichlet Laplacian in $L_2(\Omega_k)$ supplemented by $\{0\}\times L_2(\Omega\setminus\Omega_k)$ to a self-adjoint linear relation in $L_2(\Omega)$.
 (We refer to \cite[Section~5]{Arens1961} for the first appearance and the analysis of self-adjoint linear relations in Hilbert spaces.)

 Then Theorem~\ref{thm-form-conv-fa} (or Example~\ref{exple1}) implies that $A_k\to A$ in the strong resolvent sense.
-If additionally $\Omega$ is bounded, then Theorem~\ref{thm-form-conv-fa-j-comp} in tandem with the Rellich-Kondrachov theorem implies that $A_k\to A$ in the norm resolvent sense.
+If additionally $\Omega$ is bounded, then Theorem~\ref{thm-form-conv-fa-j-comp} in tandem with the Rellich--Kondrachov theorem implies that $A_k\to A$ in the norm resolvent sense.

 Note that, in general, in the above context one cannot expect to find a decreasing subsequence of $(a_k)_k$.
 However, the condition mentioned in Remark~\ref{rems-orm-conv-fa}(c) is satisfied.
-We refer to \cite[Section~6]{Arendt2001} for a treatment of semigroup convergence in a similar context, where the approximating sets $\Omega_k$ need not be subsets of $\Omega$, but $\Omega$ is required to satisfy a regularity property. \end{example}
+We refer to \cite[Section~6]{Arendt2001} for a treatment of semigroup convergence in a similar context, where the approximating sets $\Omega_k$ need not be subsets of $\Omega$, but $\Omega$ is required to satisfy a regularity property.
+It is not difficult to see that in the proof given in \cite{Arendt2001} this regularity property can be removed if all the $\Omega_k$ are subsets of~$\Omega$. \end{example}

 { \frenchspacing

 }

 Hendrik Vogt\\ Fachbereich Mathematik, Universit\"at Bremen\\ Postfach 330 440\\ 28359 Bremen, Germany\\ {\tt hendrik.vo\rlap{hugo@egon}gt@uni-\rlap{ hannover}bremen.de}\\[3ex] J\"urgen Voigt\\ Technische Universit\"at Dresden, Fakult\"at Mathematik\\ 01062 Dresden, Germany\\ {\tt juer\rlap{xxxxx}gen.vo\rlap{yyyyyyyyyy} igt@tu-dr\rlap{ zzzzzzzzz}esden.de}